wultra/mtoken-sdk-ios/docs/Using-Push-Service.md

 ## Introduction
 <!-- end -->

-Push Service is responsible for registering the device for the push notifications about the Operations that are tied to the current PowerAuth activation.
+Push Service is responsible for registering the device for the push notifications about the operations that are tied to the current PowerAuth activation.

 <!-- begin box warning -->
 Note: Before using Push Service, you need to have a `PowerAuthSDK` object available and initialized with a valid activation.
 Without a valid PowerAuth activation, the service will return an error